 Lemon myrtles are subtropical evergreen shrubs known for their fragrant leaves.
-While lemon myrtles are adaptable plants, they need the correct type of soil to grow at their best.
-In this article, we’ll look at the best type of soil for lemon myrtle to thrive in your garden.
+While lemon myrtles are adaptable plants, they need the correct soil type to thrive.
+In this article, we’ll examine the best type of soil for lemon myrtles in your garden.

 Soil Conditions That Lemon Myrtles Experience in their Native Habitat